 Strategy - closed ended questions answered in addition to the narrative

-1. Has the company taken steps to engage key constituencies on the topic of climate risk and resiliency?
+1. Has the Company taken, or plan to take, steps to engage key constituencies on the topic of climate risk and resiliency?
 (Y/N)

-2. Does the company provide products or services, or make investments, to support the low carbon transition or help customers adapt to climate risk?
+2. Does the Company currently, or plan to provide products or services, or make investments, to support the low carbon transition or help customers adapt to climate risk?
 (This can include underwriting and/or investments.)
 (Y/N)

-3. Does the company have a plan to assess, reduce or mitigate its greenhouse gas emissions in its operations or organizations?
+3. Does the Company currently have, or is the Company in the in the process of creating a plan to assess, reduce or mitigate its greenhouse gas emissions in its operations or organizations?
 (Y/N)

 Risk Management – narrative questions